zymex22/Hospital-Extended/README.md

 All items will be focued around hospital stuff, maybe at some point Psych ward / Assylum too Inspiration is from mods like: fast regen, medicaddons, life support, medic IV and more.

+## Install
+Should be save to add to existing games, and also overwrite included mods, just remember to turn off any mod autosort call "incompat" they are already included in this mod =)

 ## Goal